 NYU Langone's Anti-infectives Screening Core offers in vivo and in vitro assays to evaluate the effectiveness of anti-infective drugs and other candidates in the treatment of several neglected parasitic tropical diseases.
 Our researchers follow strict protocols.

 Our researchers test compounds in vivo, using a method of parasite detection in mice based on infection with transgenic parasites expressing the bioluminescent enzyme luciferase.
 This allows for rapid automated determination.

-Mice are first infected with a study parasite: Trypanosoma cruzi for Chagas disease, T. brucei spp. for human African trypanosomiasis, Leishmania spp. for leishmaniasis, and Plasmodium berghei for malaria, including liver and blood stages of the disease.
+Mice are first infected with a study parasite: Trypanosoma cruzi for Chagas disease, T. brucei spp. for human African trypanosomiasis, and Plasmodium berghei for malaria blood stage.

 Several days after infection, when parasites are detectable, the mice are anesthetized.
 An IVIS® Lumina II, a device sensitive to luminescence that quantifies the level of infection, is then used to create images of the infection level in the mouse.

 Typically, test compounds are then administered with intraperitoneal injection or oral gavage for 5 or 10 days.
 One day after the last treatment dose, researchers again conduct imaging of the mice to determine the level of infection.

 Variations in the standard protocol—that is, in the duration of treatment, dose, and route of administration—are possible but should be discussed beforehand with our staff.